The Electronic Payment Alarm

 In a business, events happen that may seem more benign on the surface, but can do much damage over time.
 One of them is stalled payment of invoices.
 These delayed payments can injure relationships with valued suppliers and even downgrade the credit rating of a business if taken too far.

 Delays in payment can come from simple human error, such as a lack of attention to detail.
 They may also be caused by a complicated or unclear approval processes for the invoices.
-And in some cases, delays can come from a company not having the full visibility into their spend, causing over-speding.
+And in some cases, delays can come from a company not having the full visibility into their spend, causing over-spending.
 Errors like this in a business can cost it thousands of dollars a year and deteriorate supplier relationships.

-Keir Walker calls suppliers the bloodline of the business in the article, “Keep Your Business Bloodline Flowing – Exercise Strong with AP Automation.”
-A certain symbiotic relationship exists between businesses and their suppliers that cannot be understated.
+Keir Walker calls suppliers the bloodline of the business in the Aberdeen article, “Keep Your Business Bloodline Flowing – Exercise Strong with AP Automation” A certain symbiotic relationship exists between businesses and their suppliers that cannot be understated.
 No matter how on-target or popular the product or service is that is offered by a business, it will quickly dry up without continued access to good suppliers.